oracle/node-oracledb/doc/api.md

 ##### <a name="fetchasstringhandling"></a> 15.1.6.4 Fetching Numbers and Dates as String

 The global [`fetchAsString`](#propdbfetchasstring) property can be used to force all number or date columns (and [CLOB columns](#queryinglobs)) queried by an application to be fetched as strings instead of in native format.
 Allowing data to be fetched as strings helps avoid situations where using JavaScript types can lead to numeric precision loss, or where date conversion is unwanted.
+This method can be used for CLOBs up to 1 GB in length.

 For example, to force all dates and numbers used by queries in an application to be fetched as strings: